-Planning a trip to the UK probably seems pretty easy.
-The language is almost never a problem, the visa requirements are not particularly onerous for vacationers from North and South America, Australasia or Europe and there's a good choice of ways to arrive and get around.
+Planning a trip to the United Kingdom (UK) probably seems pretty easy.
+The language is almost never a problem, the visa requirements are not particularly onerous for vacationers from North and South America, Australasia or Europe, and there's a good choice of ways to arrive and get around.

 But whether you buy your vacation basics online for yourself or use a travel agent to book a tour, a little advance planning can open your eyes to corners of the UK you never even heard of, let alone thought of visiting.

 It's all a matter of asking yourself the right questions.
 Considering who you really are (from a travel perspective at any rate) and what you really enjoy seeing and doing can turn an okay trip into a great one.

 But where do you start?
 The 10 questions that follow should help keep your vacation planning in sharp focus.

 Unlike some vacation destinations that are more suitable for couples than families, or older than younger people, the United Kingdom has something for everyone.
 It's just a question of choosing wisely for your party.
 Time to zero in on your travel profile.

 - A couple planning a romantic trip?
 Think about romantic things to do and see, the best places to smooch in Britain or some very nice spots to pop the question.

 - A family traveling with children?
 Young and old will enjoy all the treasures on the Harry Potter trail, the fun at Legoland Windsor, the farm holidays, family cycling, and camping trips.
 The UK has one of the world's best (and its first) safari parks.
 And there's even a rich family schedule at the world famous Edinburgh Festival.